 Research For The Future home page

 Everyone is welcome to register with Research for the Future, whether you have a health condition or not.
-The only requirement is that you must live in England and be 18 years or over.
-Registering means we will inform you about research opportunities you may wish to take part in.
+The only requirement is that you must live in England and be 18 or over.
+Registering means you will receive information about opportunities to take part in research.

-We offer opportunities to get involved in research across all health conditions as well as for healthy volunteers.
+We have opportunities to get involved in research across all health conditions as well as for healthy volunteers.

 There are many different types of research to get involved with including: